rschristopher/ischristtrue.com/src/ancient-views/index.md

 There was caste systems, slavery, and oppression from "gods" and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

 The ancient pre-Christian world did not recognize any implicit value to human life.
-A person's value was granted by the gods (the principalities that ruled over us), which meant that there can be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today.
+A person's value was granted by the gods (the principalities that ruled over us), which meant that there could be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today (that we're all just clumps of cells).

-To be clear, what is emerging today is the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become privileges, all at the whims of systems that no one quite understands).
+To be clear, what is emerging today is the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become "privileges", all at the whims of systems that no one quite understands).
 We mistakenly believe this is something new, some kind of technological fascism, but it turns out, it is very ancient.